MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/olivier-lefebvre/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Étudiants et étudiantes (Ph.
+  - Students (Ph.
 D.)
 ---

-Olivier Lefebvre est étudiant au doctorat en informatique depuis 2021 et consacre ses recherches à l'apprentissage fédéré.
+Olivier Lefebvre is a Ph.D. student in Computer Science since 2021 and dedicates his research to federated learning.